 Any eyeshadow look should be finished off with mascara.
 For extra definition, run kohl eyeliner along the inner rims of your eyes, then line the upper and lower lashline with liquid or kohl liner, depending on the look you want to achieve.

-Step-By-Step: How to do Eyeshadow
+Step-By-Step: How to Apply Eyeshadow Like A Pro

 Step 1 - Prep